 Research

-Our faculty are leaders in research into complex hand problems and developing innovative techniques for the treatment of hand conditions.
+Our faculty are at the forefront of research into complex hand conditions, continually developing and refining innovative techniques to advance the treatment of hand and upper extremity disorders.

 TEDx Talks | Human Transplantation